 - Butalbital with aspirin or acetaminophen

-Medications and techniques that are considered Preventive therapies are directed at reducing the frequency and severity of the attacks.
+Preventive therapy works to stop headaches before they start.
+Medications and techniques that are considered preventive therapies are directed at reducing the frequency and severity of the attacks.

-Unfortunately, most of these medications are not able to terminate an acute episode so they are typically used in conjunction with the abortive therapies during an attack.
+Most of these treatments are not able to terminate an acute episode on their own, so they are typically used in conjunction with other therapies during an attack.

 - Antiseizure medications